mamun2519/workshop/State Management Demystified/redme.md

 Unlike Redux or Zustand (which require immutability), Valtio allows direct state mutation while still being reactive.

 - **For Real-Time, Game, or Collaborative Apps**

-Its proxy-based nature makes it great for real-time updates.